leap71/PicoGK/Documentation/VisualStudio_FirstTime.md

 ## Running the PicoGK Example Project

-After you launched VisualStudio 2022, you the welcome screen is shown. **Choose Open a project or solution**
+After you launched VisualStudio, you the welcome screen is shown. **Choose Open a project or solution**

 <img src="images/VisualStudio2022Welcome.png" style="zoom:50%;" />